 Let’s look a bit at some advice for general budgets:

-$150 or less: Don’t even consider any kits in this range – just get sticks (about $5-15 per pair), a practice pad (about $20-40), some books, and a subscription to your favorite music service (Spotify, Pandora, etc.).
+$150 or less: Don’t even consider any kits in this range – just get sticks (about $5-15 per pair), a practice pad (about $25-50), some books, and a subscription to your favorite music service (Spotify, Pandora, etc.).
 Save up your money.
 Maybe buy the Rock Band or Guitar Hero video game?
 Seriously.
 The drum kit controller can actually be great for practice.
 It’s also a fantastic choice for anyone that “just wants to have fun”.
 If you’re lucky, you might be able to score a decent kit at a garage sale in this price range, just make sure you review the details below about what to look for in a complete kit.

 $150-300: I might recommend an electronic kit for this range, if you are not anticipating performing on the drums anytime soon.
 This will allow for practicing the coordination of drum set playing, and will simplify your choices.
 Any new acoustic drum kits priced in this range are almost certainly extremely low quality on all aspects and not at all recommended, or perhaps you’re looking at “Junior” kit, which is for children about age 5 & under.
-A decent used acoustic drum kit is entirely possible to find in this range (especially for closer to $300).
-I advise caution when purchasing used – check the brand and whether or not the kit comes with all cymbals and hardware.
-Some reputable brands that might be about $300 used include older (1980s-1990s) Pearl, Tama, Yamaha, Gretsch, Ludwig, Mapex, DW, Pacific, Premier.
+A decent used acoustic drum kit is entirely possible to find in this range (especially for closer to $200-300).
+When purchasing used, check the brand and whether or not the kit comes with all cymbals and hardware.
+Some reputable brands that might be about $300 used include older (1980s-2000s) Pearl, Tama, Yamaha, Gretsch, Ludwig, Mapex, DW, Pacific, Premier.

 $300-500: This is a reasonable price range to purchase a set of drums that can last to a semiprofessional level, especially if buying used (hint, hint).
 If buying new drums, you will run closer to the $500 mark to get something reasonable (and you’ll likely still have to upgrade cymbals eventually – see below for details).
-I have found many workable complete used drum sets close to the $400 mark on Craigslist.
+I have found many workable, complete used drum sets close to the $400 mark on Craigslist.
 Reverb & eBay are also great sources for used drums, although shipping can get expensive).

 $500-1000: Many sources site $1000 as the “mark” for a complete set of new drums.
 This would break down to about $500 for the drums (commonly called “shells”) and about $500 for cymbals and hardware.
 One could easily spend over $1000 on just one aspect of a kit, making higher end sets worth $3000-5000+.